Search

 Instant Pot (Fast + Hands-Off)

 While I don’t prefer this method for precision, it’s a great option when you need a batch of chickpeas with minimal effort.
-Keep in mind: you can’t taste or salt mid-cook, so that’s a drawback.
+Keep in mind: you can’t taste or salt mid-cook, so that’s the tradeoff.
 However, pressure cooking intensifies flavor and yields a slightly richer, more concentrated broth.

-Follow the Same Prep Steps: Add soaked (and optionally preheated with baking soda) chickpeas to the insert.
-Add the measured water, aromatics (carrot, celery, onion, garlic), and herb bundle (bay leaf, thyme, parsley stems, peppercorns in cheesecloth).
+Follow the Same Prep Steps: Add soaked chickpeas (or optionally the baking soda pre-step chickpeas) to the insert with the measured water, aromatics, and herb satchel.

 • 18–22 minutes for tender but intact chickpeas (best for salads or grain bowls)